Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/intake-1/identify.typ

   (
     (true, "Identify the design constraints and goals for the intake.
-(Everyone)"), (true, "Determine the mathematical and scientific concepts involved in intake design (Everyone)"), )
+(Everyone)"), (true, "Determine the mathematical and scientific concepts involved in intake design (Everyone)"), (true, "Brainstorm possible configurations for the intake.
+(Everyone)"), (true, "Select the intake configuration using a decision matrix.
+(Everyone)"), (true, "Create a plan for the construction of the intake using CAD.
+(Ajibola)"), )
 )